-It is necessary for you to have a social security card when you are discharged from prison or are recommended to go to a transitional facility for work release or to attend school.
-The social security card is a major source of identification used for work release, transitional housing, and to develop release plans upon your discharge for obtaining employment.
+It is necessary for you to have a social security card before you are discharged from prison or are recommended to go to a transitional facility for work release or to attend school.
+The social security card is necessary for work release, transitional housing, and to develop release plans upon your discharge for obtaining employment.
 If you have a social security card at home, it is in your best interest to have the social security card sent in to be placed in your file.
 If you do not have a social security card, staff will assist you to apply for a replacement.
 Applications for a replacement social security card can only be submitted to the Social Security Administration Office if you meet at least one of the following requirements: